mfinelli/utilities/readme.md

 # Utilities
 Random helpful scripts.

+## B27z
+This script uploads a folder of 7zip volumes to Backblaze's B2 cloud service.
+The [b2](https://github.com/Backblaze/B2_Command_Line_Tool) command line tool and, obviously, a B2 account (currently in beta).

+It uploads files into the following structure:

+    s\
+        something\
+            something.001
+            something.002
+            something.002

+You need to already have run the authorize\_account command and pass the bucket name.

+    $ ./b27z.sh "bucket_name"

 ## BW PDF
 This script will convert a color PDF into a black and white PDF.